Read, Debate: Engage.

 In Germany, over 36,358 Afghan refugees applied for asylum in 2022, topped only by 70,976 Syrian applications.
 Many Syrians affected by the civil war, partly due to British missiles, have fled to the UK as well.

-However, the UK's anti-immigrant policies, such as Prime Minister Rishi Sunak's proposal to relocate refugees to Rwanda, have made their resettlement difficult.
+However, the UK's anti-immigrant policies, such as ex Prime Minister Rishi Sunak's proposal to relocate refugees to Rwanda, has made resettlement difficult.

-In November, the German government adopted measures to stem the flow of immigrants, following Olaf Scholz’s 20 October interview with Spiegel, in which he declared that Germany "must finally deport on a large-scale those who have no right to stay in Germany" when asked about "people with Arab roots."
+In November 2023, the German government adopted measures to stem the flow of immigrants, following Olaf Scholz’s interview the month before with Spiegel, in which he declared that Germany "must finally deport on a large-scale those who have no right to stay in Germany" when asked about "people with Arab roots."

-As of the beginning of November, the German government’s arms exports to Israel have risen tenfold, from 32 million euros’ worth in 2022 to 303 million (USD 323 million) this year, in support of Israel’s war on Hamas that has killed more than 18,200 Palestinians as of 12 December, since 7 October, when Hamas’ attack on Israel took 1,147 lives.
+As of the beginning of November 2023, the German government’s arms exports to Israel had risen tenfold, from 32 million euros’ worth in 2022 to 303 million (USD 323 million), in support of Israel’s war in Gaza that has killed more than 46,726 Palestinians since 7 October, when Hamas’ attack on Israel took 1,147 lives.

 Beyond the chessboard of global politics, proxy wars take a toll on everyday lives.
 Families lose homes, children lose schools, and entire communities are displaced.
 The consequences of displacement linger far beyond the headlines, leaving scars that will take generations to heal.